-In this section, we describe, intuitively, the model used in the simulations that compares the performance of alternative monetary rules in the presence of housing prices misalignments from fundamentals.
+In this section we describe, intuitively, the model used in the simulations that compares the performance of alternative monetary rules in the presence of housing prices misalignments from fundamentals.
 The model that explains the correlations between housing prices, investment and consumption was developed by Aoki, Proudman and Vlieghe (2004), henceforth APV.
 The APV model describes the transmission mechanism that allows financial frictions in the credit markets to have an important impact on consumption and housing investment.
-We extend the APV model based on Bernanke and Gertler (1999) to allow the possibility of exogenous bubbles in housing prices.
+We extend the APV model based on Bernanke and Gertler (1999) to allow for the possibility of exogenous bubbles in housing prices.

-This section is divided in three parts.
-In part 3.1 we describe the main characteristics of the APV model.
-In part 3.2 we extend the model explaining how exogenous house price bubbles are introduced to the model.
-In part 3.3 we present some econometric evidence that the model can be applied to the Colombian economy.
+This section is divided in three parts: in part A we describe the main characteristics of the APV model; in part B we extend the model explaining how exogenous house price bubbles are introduced to the model, and in part C we present some econometric evidence that the model can be applied to the Colombian economy.